ZIP: Scalable Crowd Counting via Zero-Inflated Poisson Modeling: Experiments

-\textbf{Evaluation metrics.} Following standard practice, we evaluate each model variant on all datasets using three commonly adopted metrics: Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and Normalized Absolute Error (NAE).
+\textbf{Evaluation metrics.} Following standard practice, we evaluate each model variant on all datasets using three commonly adopted metrics: MAE, RMSE, and Normalized Absolute Error (NAE) .
 The NAE metric ensures fair evaluation across both sparse and dense scenes by normalizing the absolute error with respect to the ground-truth count.
-These metrics are defined as follows: